tuiwidgets/tuiwidgets/doc/index.rst

 Tui Widgets
 ===========

-Tui Widgets is high-level widget based toolkit for terminal application.
+Tui Widgets is high-level widget based toolkit for terminal applications.

-Its designed to be flexible and similar to use to qt grahical widgets.
+Tui Widgets is designed to be flexible and similar to use to Qt graphical widgets.
-Its look and feel is similar to graphical applications or classic full screen terminal applications from the PC world of the 90ies.
+Its look and feel is similar to graphical applications or classic full screen terminal applications from the PC world of the 90s.

 Features
 --------

-* works with the qt event loop and object model
+* works with the Qt event loop and object model
-* ready made user interface elements (text entry, checkboxes, buttons, layout managers, menu etc)
+* ready to use user interface elements (text entry, checkboxes, buttons, layout managers, menu etc)
 * overlapping window support
-* robust input handling, unknown key events are gracefully filtered out
+* robust input handling
-* truecolor, soft line breaks, explicit control of trailing whitespace
+* 24-bit color, soft line breaks, explicit control of trailing whitespace
 * does not depend on correctly set $TERM or terminfo database
 * tagged paste
 * mostly utf-8 based, string width routines also handle utf-16 and utf-32
 * offscreen surfaces/layers
+* does not use global variables/singletons whenever possible and can handle multiple terminals in one process
+* permissively licensed: Boost Software License 1.0 (but Qt licensing is stricter)

+Planned:

 * ABI stability is planned (but breaking changes are still happening)
-* does not use global variables/singletons where possible, can handle multiple terminals in one process
-* permissively licensed: Boost Software License 1.0 (but qt licensing is stricter)

 Does not contain: